Orthogonalized Synthetic Controls: Empirical Application

-Table \ref{Table22} contains the size results for the inference methods discussed above when the nominal size is $.1$, $.05$, and $.01$.
+Table \ref{Table22} contains the size results for the inference methods discussed above when the nominal size is $.05$.
+I also include a version of my proposed estimator that skips the orthogonalization step, denoted IV-SCE.
 Looking at the results, we can see that the rejection rates for the Orthogonalized SCE are generally below the nominal levels, except when the number of post-treatment time periods is very small.
-Since the asymptotic results involve both $T_0$ and $T_1$ growing, it unsurprisingly that the method can fail to control size when either $T_0$ or $T_1$ is very small.
-The conformal inference method, whose formal results are based on $T_1$ being fixed while $T_0$ grows, does succeed in controlling size even when $T_1$ is small.
-The placebo method never calculates a p-value below .05 by construction because $J$ is too small, and is also very conservative when $\alpha = .1$.
-On the other hand, the cross-fitting t-test, the End-of-Sample Instability test, ArCo method, and Subsampling method all experience over-rejection, with it generally being the largest for the Instability test.
+Since the asymptotic results involve both $T_0$ and $T_1$ growing, it is unsurprising that the method can fail to control size when either $T_0$ or $T_1$ is very small.
+When comparing this to the version that skips the orthogonalization step in column 2, we see that it consistently overrejects, suggesting that orthogonalizing with respect to the control weights plays an important role in controlling for size. \footnote{Here, for the t-test of the naive version of the method which skips the orthogonalization step, I calculate its standard errors using an analogous method, where the same Series HAC estimator is used to calculate its asymptotic variance, ignoring the uncertainty in the estimated nuisance parameters.
+The degrees of freedom for the t-distribution are also chosen the same way.} The Placebo method of \cite{Arkhangelskyetal2021} tends to experience only a small amount of over-rejection, while the subsampling method controls size (albeit by being overly conservative).
+On the other hand, the cross-fitting t-test and the ArCo method exhibit greater degrees of over-rejection.